Co-op Frequently Asked Questions

 Most companies provide living arrangements or a housing stipend if your co-op is outside of the Cincinnati area.
 It is typically handled by the company in the offer negotiations.
 You should speak with your co-op adviser to better understand which companies are able to offer those resources.

 If you do not co-op in the Cincinnati area, you do not have to pay for a residence hall room that semester.
-You are guaranteed the same residence hall when you return.
 Many students who co-op in the Cincinnati area live in residence halls, or off-campus housing, or they commute from home.

 - Yes, with permission.
 Students are allowed to take up to six credits during a co-op semester if the class does not interfere with the co-op assignment.
 Approval must be secured from the Department advisor, the Career Education advisor, and the Chairman of the Committee on Academic Standards before registration is permitted.